 In 1795, the English took over Fort Kochi.
 The Dutch therefore made relatively short use of the cemetery, but the arrival of the English did not mean that the Dutch disappeared.
 Just as the Portuguese remained after the arrival of the Dutch in 1663, many Dutch would continue to live in Fort Kochi until well after 1795.
 Until 1804 there was even just a Dutch pastor who stood on the pulpit of St. Francis Church.

 Although the cemetery still has more than 100 funerary monuments in 2020, only 13 grave monuments can be found with a Dutch text or a reference to a Dutch person.
 Cotton mentions 11 in his inventory, of which 3 after 1800.
-Barendsen mentions only 9 and Singh 10.
+Barendsen mentions only 9 as does Singh.